SEI-08-Bahrain/u2_lessons_google_oauth/README.md

 A cookie named `connect.sid` confirms that the session middleware is doing its job.

 The connect.sid cookie plays a crucial role in tracking user sessions within web applications.
 Typically associated with the express-session middleware in Express.js, it functions by generating a unique session ID for each user.
 This session ID is then stored in the connect.sid cookie, which is sent to the user's browser.
 In subsequent requests, the server utilizes this cookie to identify and retrieve the corresponding user session data, allowing for seamless session management.

+### Passport and Express-Session Simplified

+1. **User Authentication:**
+   - Passport checks if a user is valid during login.

+2. **Session Handling:**
+   - Express-session creates a special ID (cookie) for the user's browser.

+3. **User Info in Session:**
+   - Passport uses this ID to store a bit of user info on the server.

+4. **Subsequent Requests:**
+   - On future visits, the server uses the ID to recall user info.

+5. **Adding User to `req`:**
+   - Passport puts user info in `req`, making it easy to use in routes.

+Now, your app can remember who's logged in without asking for credentials each time!

 **Congrats, the session middleware is now in place!**